 The only people who are losing in this equation are the large amount of policyowners who cancel the policy or structure it poorly.
 And unfortunately the people who structure it poorly and/or cancel it end up being people from lower income brackets who don’t understand the product that was sold to them or can’t afford it anymore.
 On the other hand, wealthy people who buy larger face amount policies tend to be the ones who keep these policies for their investment and estate benefits and benefit from the poorer policyowners who cancel it.

 It’s yet another form of income inequality in which wealthy individuals capitalize and benefit from the economic loss experienced by middle class policyowners who are sold products they don’t understand.
-But if you’re an advisor to wealthy clients, this is an arbitrage opportunity that can’t be easily replicated in the investment world where clients are getting stable long-term after-tax returns with limited volatility.

 Whole life as a retirement planning tool